biboamy/instrument-streaming/README.md

 ```
 python prediction.py ocean.mp3
 ```
-Instrument, pitch and pianorolls frame-level prediction result will be stored in the **output_data** folder
+Instrument, pitch and pianorolls prediction result will be stored in the **output_data** folder

 ## Convert pianorolls to MIDI
 3. Run the 'output_midi.py' with the name of the pianorolls as the first arg